 This scenario often happens to SEO campaigns.
 If you’re an SEO service provider, I’m sure you’ve seen a huge number of clients cancel their SEO contracts and invest in other digital marketing channels.

 The truth is it is not an easy task to calculate ROI for SEO campaigns.
-As most companies run multiple campaigns on various marketing channels, it is common to see other digital marketing channels like paid search, paid social media, and email marketing to perform better in terms of revenue generation compared to SEO.
+As most companies run multiple campaigns on various marketing channels, it is common to see other digital marketing channels like paid search, paid social media, and email marketing perform better in terms of revenue generation compared to SEO.

 In this post, I’ll be writing from an SEO service provider’s perspective and it will be also beneficial if you’re having an in-house SEO team.